School began on Wednesday, August 23, 2017. After seven school

 A second teacher inservice occurred on Monday, November 6, so there

 was no school that day.
-We will have a two-day break for Thanksgiving (23rd
+We had a two-day break for Thanksgiving (23rd

-& 24th), and the Christmas break lasts from December 22 to January 2.
+& 24th), and the Christmas break lasted from December 22 to January 2.

-March 7 mark the dates of the third nine weeks.
-We have two snow days
+3 through March 7 mark the dates of the third nine weeks.
+We have two

-built into the schedule in the event that winter weather invades
+snow days built into the schedule in the event that winter weather

 12, 2018, due to teachers' inservice.
 Parent-teacher conferences